-Brennah Black Is A Smokeshow In Dominatrix Inspired Outfit
+Brennah Black Is A Smokeshow In Dominatrix-Inspired Outfit

-Brennah Black looked nothing short of amazing in an all-black outfit that was dominatrix inspired and shared with her 529,000 Instagram followers last night.
+Brennah Black looked nothing short of amazing in a dominatrix-inspired all-black outfit for her most recent Instagram post that she shared with her 529,000 followers on Monday.
 Over the past few days, the model has been teasing the launch of Brennah Black Market, which is set to open on April 20.
-She has also included a link to the store’s Instagram page in her bio but it’s unclear whether she is selling clothing from her own line or featuring products from other designers.
+She has also included a link to the store’s Instagram page in her bio, although it’s unclear whether she is selling clothing from her own line or featuring products from other designers.

 To promote her new business venture, the Maxim model added a hot photo to her feed, posing against a dark background.
-She styled her long, blond locks so that they were parted on her right side while her beautiful tresses fell down to her chest.
-The hottie put both of her hands up near her forehead, including a pair of sheer black gloves for her look.
-The Houston-born beauty added a vibrant application of makeup as well including smoky black makeup around her brown eyes.
-She added a dark pink blush to her fair skin, completing things with a gentle lipstick.
+She styled her long blond locks in a right-side part as her beautiful tresses fell down to her chest.
+The hottie wore sheer black gloves and held her hands up near her forehead.
+The Houston-born beauty had on a vibrant application of makeup, including a smoky eye that made her brown irises pop.
+She added a dark pink blush to her fair skin and completed her glam with a gentle lipstick.

-Her all-black outfit left very little to the imagination of her fans while it came complete with a black push-up bra that had a golden charm hanging between her chest.
+Her all-black outfit left very little to the imagination.
+It consisted of a black push-up bra that had a golden charm hanging between her chest.
 Another gold chain draped down near her ribs, drawing the eye to her sculpted midsection.
-The model’s black panties were worn snug on her hips and had straps going every which way.
-A circular metal ring appeared right above her navel and was secured by black fabric on both sides.
-Black’s long and lean legs also had black material that were worn right about where garters would be.
+The model’s black panties were worn snug on her hips and had four straps.
+A circular metal ring appeared right above her navel that was part of a black garter.
+Her long and lean legs were highlighted by the garter’s straps that attached to material wrapped around her thighs, which took the place of stockings.

 View this post on Instagram